 The CRTC annually reviews first and second-year resident logs in every RTP and third and fourth-year logs in longer RTPs.
 The CRTC assesses the status and accomplishments of a resident or Candidate in the training program and considers the content of the resident logs in the annual review for program renewal.
 If satisfactory progress is not observed, the CRTC notifies and works with the PD and RA of the RTP to ascertain why performance is not satisfactory and what to do to rectify the situation.
 The CRTC may approve the program depending on the degree of concern and provided that the resident or Candidate and the PD give an adequate response regarding the deficiencies.
 If the deficiency in the progress of the resident or if the explanation provided is unsatisfactory, the CRTC may recommend a more intensive review of the RTP (e.g., an increase in the frequency of log submissions, submission of a scheduled plan for the remainder of the educational sessions for the residency, or a plan for additional outside rotations).
-After this more intensive review of the program must proceed to regain reinstatement.
+After this more intensive review of the program, the CRTC may place the program on probation and provide guidance on how that program must proceed to regain reinstatement.
 Each resident is notified no later than 60 days after review of the logs regarding their acceptability.